mk-fg/fgtk/README.rst

 Can also be an example code / stub for composited screen overlays with input grab.

-blinds
-''''''
+blinds_
+'''''''
+.. _blinds: desktop/blinds

-Py3/Gtk3 script to draw an empty colored/transparent window with custom hints (default: undecorated) and size/position just to cover some screen area.
+Python/Gtk3 script to draw an empty colored/transparent window with custom hints (default: undecorated) and size/position just to cover some screen area.

 Useful as a hack to cover windows that grab input or do something stupid on